Skip To Main Content text.skipToNavigation

 Common sleep issues during pregnancy

-If you’re struggling to sleep well during pregnancy, you’re definitely not alone.
-It’s perfectly normal to feel tired when you’re expecting, so try not to get frustrated with yourself – getting worked up can even cause more sleeplessness.
+If you’re struggling to sleep well during pregnancy, you’re not alone.
+It’s normal to feel tired when you’re expecting, so try not to get frustrated with yourself.

 And sleep controls how your body reacts to insulin.
 Not getting enough, results in a higher blood sugar level, raising your risk of gestational diabetes.
 All of this makes overcoming the hurdles to sleep during pregnancy of utmost importance.